kaikodata/kaiko-sdk-examples/cpp/README.md

 - [how to use the various endpoints and their APIs](app.cpp).
 This should be "quickstart" point for any user new to the SDK.
 - [how to handle end of stream / resubscription](resubscribe.cpp).
 Disconnection can happen for lots of reasons (client or server side network, idle consumer for a very long time, etc.) and should be handled by resubscribing.
-Reconnection is already handled automatically by GRPC client library.
+Reconnection is already handled automatically by gRPC client library.

 ## Build the example using CMake